BooneAndrewsLab/singlecelltool/README.md

  Myra Paz Masinas, Ermira Shuteriqi, Aleksei Shkurin, Patrick Aloy, Quaid Morris, Charles Boone, and Brenda J. Andrews_

+Note: If input is a multi-frame image, the tool will display the first frame by default.

 ### OS compatibility
 Tested on: Linux, macOS